+So, what is a field of view exactly?
 Simply defined, field of view (FOV) in photography is the observable world you can see through your camera at any given moment.
 It’s usually expressed in terms of degrees, referring to the literal angle of view your lens allows your sensor to see.

-Why does field of view matter?
+Why does the field of view matter?

 Well, what most of us are doing when buying a lens according to focal length is imagining what field of view it will create.
 It’s ultimately what determines what kind of lens you’re going to buy.

-It’s also useful to know the what field of view if you have a limited space to work in and you need to decide which lens to use.
+It’s also useful to know the field of view if you have a limited space to work in and you need to decide which lens to use.
 Say, for example, you’re shooting portraits in a small garage and want to use a prime lens.
 Knowing the FOV will help you know exactly what focal length will work for you.

 Let’s take a look at just what field of view is, how it relates to lens focal length, and how it ultimately can guide you in knowing which lenses are best for which situations.